nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * stores a `UserPref` object that represents the user’s preferences.
 This is exposed to the outside as a `ReadOnlyUserPref` object.
-* does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components)
+* does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components).

 It is worth noting that to populate their `Recipe` objects with `Ingredient` instances, clients need only pass valid `IngredientBuilder` instances to `Recipe` objects.